7 Signs Of Low Potassium During Pregnancy

 Low potassium in pregnancy, and its various complications, can be avoided by including plenty of food sources in your diet.

 Some pregnant women have low levels of potassium, whether it’s due to severe morning sickness, medication, or Inflammatory Bowel Disease.
 A deficiency of potassium, called hypokalemia, can cause several health complications.
 Fortunately, focusing on potassium-rich foods is enough to make a significant difference for many women.
+Your doctor may recommend supplements, but that is on an individual basis.

 On the blog, you can read more about nutritious foods to eat during pregnancy, like brown rice, barley, radishes, and more.